alix2013/StickyMemo/README.md

 * Quick create memo from system clipboard text
 * Portrait landscape typing, support any orientation
 * Zoom in full screen view
+* Easy to share, backup, sync notes(include photo and sound) with nearby iPhone/iPad
 * Export content by email, support email single memo and all in desktop
 * Share to other apps